Protected areas of the Azores: Natura 2000

-The implementation of the Natura 2000 directives had its base in a group of areas identified between 1986-1987, under the CORINE Project, that included important biotopes of a primordial character.
+The implementation of the Natura 2000 directives had its base in a group of areas identified between 1986 and 1987, under the CORINE Project, that included important biotopes of a primordial character.
 A list of CORINE biotopes was produced that served as a base to propose the listing of several sites of communitarian importance, which was adopted under resolution 30/98, 5 February 1998, later corrected under Declaration 12/98, 7 May 1998, and approving a Lista Nacional de Sítios/Açores (List of National Sites for the Azores).

 This list was later recognized by the European Union, and integrated into the Sítios de Importância Comunitária (SIC) (Sites of Communitarian Importance) and published with Commission decision 2002/11/CE 28 December 2001, and adopted as part of the bio-geographic definition of Macaronesia and Azorean territory, under Directive 92/43/CEE.
 This decision was later altered by Commission Decision 2008/95/CE 25 January 2008 and substituted by Commission Decision 2009/1001/UE (22 December 2009), which adopted in the application of the Directive 92/43/CEE, a secondary list with updated definitions.

 Another component of the Natura 2000 project implemented in the Azores, the Special Protection Zones (Zona de Protecção Especial, ZPE), includes the conservation of wild birds, was declared by the European Commission in 1990, and included within the Azorean legislation under Regional Regulatory Decree 14/2004/A, 20 May 2004. (later altered in 24/2004/A, 1 July 2004 and 9/2005/A, 19 April).
 It corresponds to a group of classified areas under Directive 79/409/CEE, 2 April 1979, and legislated into action by Regional Regulatory Decree 18/2002/A, 16 May 2002.

 Article 4 of the Habitats Directive, requires that six years following the declaration of an area as a zone of communitarian importance, a status member must designate the areas as a special conservation zone.
 The article establishes priorities for its maintenance and the reestablishment of favourable conservation practices, in order to propagate natural habitats.
 This requisite was accomplished under Regional Regulatory Decree 5/2009/A, 3 June, which classified sites of communitarian importance (SIC) as special conservation zones (ZEC), in the territory of the Azores.

 Initially, 23 sites of communitarian interest were identified, covering an area of approximately 33,639 ha.
 In addition, 15 special protection zones, associated with wild bird species, covering 11,825 ha and 8,646 ha of marine habitats were also included.
 Some terrestrial and marine areas of the Azores, characterized by their high richness in terms of biological diversity, were designated as SIC and SPAS.

 A Commission Decision 2009/1001/UE, on 22 December 2009, implemented Directive 92/43/CEE, that provided an updated list of important sites of communitarian interest to include the Menez Gwen and Lucky Strike hydrothermal vents to the list of protected spaces.